 Staff and Projects

 The FDD has a stable of policy wonks with hawkish track records, especially on Mideast-related issues.
-Prominent senior fellows and staffers have included Andrew C. McCarthy, a contributor to the National Review and former federal prosecutor; Toby Dershowitz, a former spokesperson for the American Israel Public Affairs Committee and fundraiser for the Brussels-based European Foundation for Democracy; and journalist Claudia Rosett, a winner of the Eric Breindel Award for Excellence in Opinion Journalism (which was established by Rupert Murdoch, a close ally of many neoconservatives).
+Prominent senior fellows and staffers have included Andrew C. McCarthy, a contributor to the National Review and former federal prosecutor; Toby Dershowitz, a former spokesperson for the American Israel Public Affairs Committee (AIPAC) and fundraiser for the Brussels-based European Foundation for Democracy; and journalist Claudia Rosett, a winner of the Eric Breindel Award for Excellence in Opinion Journalism (which was established by Rupert Murdoch, a close ally of many neoconservatives).
 Other notable FDD scholars have included Emanuele Ottolenghi, Walid Phares, Lee Smith, and James Kirchick.

 Many FDD principals were associated with the Project for the New American Century, a now-defunct neoconservative institute that was one of the leading promoters of the Iraq War and the Bush administration's aggressive agenda in the Middle East.
 These include James Woolsey, Frank Gaffney, Bill Kristol, Steve Forbes, Richard Perle, Jeane Kirkpatrick, and Charles Krauthammer, among others.